ktomk/pipelines/doc/DEVELOPMENT.md

 | xdebug 3 *5  |     |     |     |     |     |     | X&nbsp;*6| X   | X   | X   |

 ???+ info "Remarks"
-    1. Composer 1 and 2 are supported, composer 2 from 2.0.7 on.
+    1. Composer 1 and 2 are supported.
     2. Configuration expected to work but undefined in (local) CI.
 See as well [Phpunit/PHP version compatibility matrix][PHPUNIT]
        \[PHPUNIT], e.g. it is possible to run PHP 8 with Phpunit 8